aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/management-security.md

             # Temporarily disable sending requests to the server.
             disabled: <bool>
-            connection:
-              retry:
+            connection_retry:

               # Number of retries to attempt before giving up, if not configured the number of retries is infinite.
               count: <int; 0-4294967295>

               # Number of seconds between retries.
               interval: <int; 1-4294967295>

               # Exponentially increase the interval between retries to a maximum of 24 hours.
               exponential_backoff: <bool>
             credentials:

               # Token or username/secret for initial certificate enrollment.
               # If both token and username/secret are defined, token will take precedence.
               enroll:

+                # JSON Web Token for Bearer Authentication.
                 token: <str>

                 # Encoding type of the token: